open-socialism/foundation/README.md

 * Develop the Open Socialism system, which is simply designed to be the best possible society system given our current level of technology and science.
 * Develop a way to create a society based on Open Socialism.
 * Promote Open Socialism.
+* Act as a critic for democratic capitalism and promote change.

+Check out some of the [other repos](https://github.com/open-socialism) or [http://opensocialism.com](http://opensocialism.com) if you want to learn more or contribute.